syncfusion-content/wpf-docs/wpf/Gantt/getting-started.md

 {% endtabs %}

 ## Theme
-The WPF Gantt control supports various built-in themes.
+The WPF GanttControl supports various built-in themes.
 Refer to the below links to apply themes for the Gantt control,

   * [Apply theme using SfSkinManager](https://help.syncfusion.com/wpf/themes/skin-manager)